liquibase/better-botz-gui-at-glitch/README.md

 To start the app:

-First set your secure bundle in the path as shown in the app.js file in the following code snippet.
+First add a `.data` directory and then copy your security bundle file to the path.
+An example of it being setup is shown in the app.js file in the following code snippet.

 ``` javascript
 const path = './.data/secure-connect.zip';
 ```

+Next, run `npm install` in the root directory of the project to retrieve all fo the project dependencies.

-Run the server as shown:
+Now run the server as shown:

 ``` bash
 USERNAME=usernameToYourApolloDb PASSWORD=passwordToYourApolloDb bash -c 'node bin/www'
 ```

-As shown in the command above, once variables and such are set, just execute the app.js with `node bin/www`.

 Once running, check out the following paths for examples of data retrieval: